ImportLiam/Traffic-Scraper/README.md

 # webcraper
-Javascript-based project dedicated to scraping live website traffic.
+A simple javascript-based project dedicated to scraping Github Marketplace.